sfletc/SeqToKmer/README.md

-## SeqToKmer: a fast nuceltoid seuence to kmer tool.
+## SeqToKmer: a fast nucleotide sequence to kmer tool.

 Developed to process FASTA or fastq.gz files containing off-target sequences for use by [dsRNAmax](https://github.com/sfletc/dsRNAmax)